Tempo logotype

 • Assessing every CapEx project's potential return on investment (ROI)

-Companies establish an operations budget by reviewing historical budgeting data and adjusting for inflation, creating a forecasted cost for the upcoming year.
+Companies build an operations budget by reviewing historical budgeting data and adjusting for inflation, creating a forecasted cost for the upcoming year.
 This information provides insight into projected revenue and profit for the next quarter or year.

 Budgeting for OpEx items includes: